Jonathan-Uy/TL-Dr/README.md

 <a name="readme-top"></a>

 # TL;Dr.
 TL;Dr. is a web application that helps summarize doctor notes to improve the patient handoff process, and to make discharge summaries more accessible to patients.
+Created by Alex Yu, Jonathan Uy, Danny Foley, and Lincoln Saha as a submission for HackMIT 2022.

 <br />
 <details>